Drownings at Nantes: Escalation

-Two groups received the task of conducting the executions: Guillaume Lamberty and his men, and the Marat Company of Revolutionary Guards, known as the 'American Hussars' (hussards américains) due to the presence of former Black slaves and settlers from Saint-Domingue in its ranks.
+Two groups conducted the executions: Guillaume Lamberty and his men, and the Marat Company of Revolutionary Guards, known as the 'American Hussars' (hussards américains) due to the presence of former Black slaves and settlers from Saint-Domingue in its ranks.

 Bouffay drownings

-The third drowning, which became known as the Bouffay Drownings, took place on the nights of 14 & 15 December 1793 (24 & 25 Frimaire, Year II).
-Led by Jean-Jacques Goullin and Michel Moreau-Grandmaison, the Marat Company went to Bouffay Prison, most of them drunk.
-Unable or unwilling to consult their lists, the soldiers went at random, grabbing prisoners from their cells, stripped them of their belongings and money, before tying them in pairs to heavy rocks.
+The third bout of drowning, which became known as the Bouffay Drownings, took place on the nights of 14 & 15 December 1793 (24 & 25 Frimaire, Year II).
+Led by Jean-Jacques Goullin and Michel Moreau-Grandmaison, the Marat Company, mostly drunk, went to Bouffay Prison.
+Unable or unwilling to consult their lists, the soldiers grabbed prisoners at random, stripped them of their belongings and money, before tying them in pairs to heavy rocks.
 Once loaded onto a flat boat, the guards sailed 129 prisoners a short distance downstream from Nantes to Trentemoult, a fishing village near the island of Cheviré, and drowned them.

 Fourth drownings

-The drownings of 23 December 1793 (3 Nivôse, Year II) were recorded by three different accounts, with the accuracy of least two stories verified and confirmed.
+The drownings of 23 December 1793 (3 Nivôse, Year II) were recorded by three different accounts, with the accuracy of at least two stories verified and confirmed.
 This time, Pierre Robin, Fouquet, and their accomplices forced approximately eight hundred captured "royalist sympathizers" of all ages and sexes onto two boats, which only sailed as far as Chantenay and drowned them.

-Among the most humiliating drownings were what was termed the "underwater marriages".
-It is a matter of dispute what constituted an "underwater marriage" or if they happened as described, but unverified accounts tell of a priest and a nun, stripped naked, then tied together before they were drowned.
-These drownings were also called "republican baptisms" or "republican marriages".
+Among the cruellest drownings were those termed "republican marriages".
+Though disputed, examples in unverified accounts tell of people, like a priest and nun, being stripped naked and tied together before being drowned.
+They were also called "republican baptisms".